Backpropagation scaling in parameterised quantum circuits: Discussion

 \section{Discussion}

 Although the results of Sec.\ \ref{sec:numerics} provide some indication that commuting-generator circuits can perform well at tasks of interest, it remains to be seen whether their reduced expressivity compared to general ans\"{a}tze remains sufficient to expect advantages over classical models when tested at scale.
 An important route to clarify this issue would be to understand the limits of expressivity of commuting-block circuits.
 As we have seen in Sec.\ \ref{sec:increasedexpressivity}, increasing the number of blocks can result in a larger expressivity compared to single-block ans\"{a}tze, however it remains unclear how far one can push this under the constraints on the circuit generators.
 Since these constraints involve mutual anticommutation between blocks, a natural starting point could be to consider maximal sets of mutually anticommuting Pauli tensors, of which it is known that there cannot be more that $2N+1$ \cite{sarkar2021sets}.
 Such a set can be found for example by considering the Jordan-Wigner form of a set of Majorana operators, which we detail in App.\ \ref{app:maj}.
-Could there be a construction that leads to a full-dimensional dynamical Lie algebra, thus allowing for universal quantum computation within the parameterised part of the ansatz?
+We note that a recent work \cite{chinzei2024} has made significant progress in this direction, showing that the commuting-block generator construction offers and optimal trade-off between expressivity and gradient efficiency.
+A further work \cite{coyle2024} increases expressivity by using probabilistic mixtures of commuting circuits.

 An alternative route to increased expressivity would be to consider greedy layer-wise training.
 Here, one would train a sequence of layers in the order they are performed, where each layer contains mutually commuting generators.
 By viewing previously trained layers as part of the initial unitary $V$ in a commuting-generator circuit, parameters can be trained in parallel.
 Note this goes beyond the commuting-block circuit ansatz since we no longer require a fixed commutation relation between generators in differing layers.
 Although this strategy allows for universal quantum computation \cite{lloyd2018quantum}, it remains to be seen if layer-wise training is sufficient for good performance at scale.